JoshuaJFHolloway/CV/README.md

 ***

-I'm a **full stack developer** who's recently finished Makers Academy and I'd love to work in a supportive environment where principles such as TDD, SOLID, XP values and pair programming are followed.
+I'm a **full stack developer** who's recently finished Makers Academy and would love to work in a supportive environment where principles such as TDD, SOLID, XP values and pair programming are followed.

 My interest in coding began when I shadowed developers at a startup.
 I questioned